Research Associates in Federated and Adversarial Machine Learning

-Research Assistant/Associate to work on EU funded Musketeer project.
+Research Associate to work on EU funded Musketeer project.
 Musketeer aims to create a federated and privacy preserving machine learning data platform, that is interoperable, efficient and robust against internal and external threats.
 Led by IBM the project involves 11 academic and industrial partners from 7 countries and will validate its findings in two industrial scenarios in smart manufacturing and health care.
-Further details...
+Further details about the...

 Job listing information